neaguolt/c02_42School/readme.md

 Coucou\0atu vas bien ?
 • Here’s how it should be prototyped : void ft_putstr_non_printable(char *str);
-17
-Chapter XV

 Exercise 12 : ft_print_memory
-Exercise 12
-ft_print_memory

 Turn-in directory : ex12/
 Files to turn in : ft_print_memory.c
 Allowed functions : write

 • Create a function that displays the memory area onscreen.
 • The display of this memory area should be split into three "columns" separated by a space:

- The hexadecimal address of the first line’s first character followed by a ’:’.
+  The hexadecimal address of the first line’s first character followed by a ’:’.

- The content in hexadecimal with a space each 2 characters and should be padded with spaces if needed (see the example below).
+  The content in hexadecimal with a space each 2 characters and should be padded with spaces if needed (see the example below).

- The content in printable characters.
+  The content in printable characters.

 • If a character is non-printable, it’ll be replaced by a dot.
 • Each line should handle sixteen characters.
 • If size is equal to 0, nothing should be displayed.
-18

 C Piscine C 02
 • Example:
 $> ./ft_print_memory